django/deps/final/0018-technical-governance-6x.rst

 * Not allowing Board members to serve on the Steering Council.

-  * This simplifies some of the governance by reducing exception cases.
+  * This simplifies some of the governance by reducing exception cases related to serving on both simultaneously.
-    Plus, these roles are meant to be time-intensive and it's unlikely for someone to do both well.
+  * Plus, these roles are meant to be time-intensive and it's unlikely for someone to do both well.

 * Removing the explicit voting from the decision making of the Steering